JasonVN135/sfml-gameai-project/README.md

 ## Compilation

-1. Remove any compiled objects and the executable.
-2. Open a desktop terminal
+1. Open a desktop terminal
-3. Navigate to the directory that contains the project
+2. Navigate to the directory that contains the project
+3. Remove any compiled objects and the executable.
+    - make clean
 4. Execute the following command lines in the terminal
     - make
     - ./main

+## Notes on running
+- Option Num2 can technially be run before Num1, though the AI won't do anything with proper information
+- Num2 can be run after Num1, but performance is dictate by how long the Num1's Monster has been running for and the variety of information it has gained.

 ---